twelsh37/twospace/PHASE2_README.md

 ### PDF Export and Reporting

 - **PDF Generation**: Asset Inventory and other reports are exported as PDFs using [browserless.io](https://www.browserless.io/) (cloud-based headless Chrome).
 This approach is compatible with Vercel and other serverless platforms.
 The system no longer uses Puppeteer directly for PDF generation.
+- **Full Data Export**: Asset Inventory PDF exports now include all visible charts and table data, exactly as seen on the screen.
+Chart images are captured and embedded in the PDF, and all summary tables are included.
+- **Robust Export Workflow**: The export workflow is now robust and bug-free, with all React state and hook usage fixed to prevent errors and infinite loops.

+## Recent Bugfixes (June 2025)

+- Fixed React hook usage in reports page to prevent invalid hook call and infinite render loop errors.
+- PDF export now reliably includes all chart images and table data for Asset Inventory reports.
+- Export modal and workflow are modular and ready for future extension.

 ## Technology Stack